-- 1.12 To provide temporary relief to businesses affected by COVID19, the Liquidity Decree includes departures from a number of fundamental rules of Italian corporate and insolvency law. - 1.13 Until 31 December 2020, Italian companies are exempt from the requirements on mandatory recapitalization in case of losses eroding corporate capital, as set out in articles 2446 and 2447 (for S.p.A.s), and 2482-bis and 2482-ter of the Italian civil code (for S.r.l.s). - 1.14 The effects of the pandemic can be carved out from the financial statements for the period in which COVID19 has struck, as the requirement of business continuity is deemed satisfied to the extent as this could be established present as of 23 February 2020.
-This treatment must be mentioned in the directors' notes to the financial statements. - 1.15 The maturity of bills of exchange, promissory notes, negotiable securities (titoli di credito) and other enforceable instruments falling due after 9 March 2020 is suspended until 30 April 2020. - 1.16 To encourage financial support from shareholders, articles 2467 and 2497-quinquies of the Italian civil code on structural subordination of shareholder loans do not apply until 31 December 2020.
+- 1.14 To provide temporary relief to businesses affected by COVID19, the Liquidity Decree includes departures from a number of fundamental rules of Italian corporate and insolvency law. - 1.15 For losses accrued as at 31 December 2020, Italian companies are exempt from the requirements on mandatory recapitalization in case of losses eroding corporate capital, as set out in articles 2446 and 2447 (for S.p.A.s), and 2482-bis and 2482-ter of the Italian civil code (for S.r.l.s).
+The 2020 Budget Law clarified that the statutory capital requirements must be reinstated within the fifth subsequent fiscal year. - 1.16 The effects of the pandemic can be carved out from the financial statements for the period in which COVID19 has struck, as the requirement of business continuity is deemed satisfied to the extent as this could be established present as of 23 February 2020.
+This treatment must be mentioned in the directors' notes to the financial statements. - 1.17 The maturity of bills of exchange, promissory notes, negotiable securities (titoli di credito) and other enforceable instruments falling due between 1 September 2020 and 31 January 2021 is suspended until 31 January 2021. - 1.18 To encourage financial support from shareholders, articles 2467 and 2497-quinquies of the Italian civil code on structural subordination of shareholder loans do not apply until 31 December 2020.
 The rule is that shareholder loans rank behind third party claims (including financial and commercial debt) if there is an imbalance in the company's asset and leverage conditions at the time the shareholder loan is made, not when it is repaid.
 Hence this departure is likely to affect financing transactions well beyond the end of the year.
-The change will probably not affect contractual subordination however. - 1.17 The entry into force of the reformed consolidated insolvency law (Codice della crisi di impresa e dell'insolvenza) is postponed by one year until 1 September 2021.
-All filings for a declaration of insolvency for the purpose of bankruptcy (fallimento) and similar proceedings between 9 March 2020 and 30 June 2020 are inadmissible, except when filed by a public prosecutor to seek interim and protection measures on the affected business or its assets. - 1.18 All terms for execution of formal restructuring agreements (accordi di ristrutturazione omologati) and compositions with creditors (concordati preventivi) falling between 23 February 2020 and 31 December 2021 are delayed by six months.
-In proceedings pending as of 23 February 2020 and which are not yet approved by the Court, the debtor is granted 90 days to prepare a new plan or arrangement to reflect the impact of the pandemic.
+The change will probably not affect contractual subordination however.